PJ-Woz/Portfolio/Markdown-in-CAT-test.md

 Markdown files have unusual formatting.
 The syntax for __bold__ can be for example: `__bold__`.
 The question arises: Will a CAT know which symbol is part of Markdown syntax and which is used as part of the text?

-And to make it even spicier, I'll also include a few HTML tags to see how they are read in combination with Markdown syntax.
+And to make it even spicier, I also included a few HTML tags to see how they are read in combination with Markdown syntax.

 We'll learn soon enough.